-This all began in summer of 2010 — this was a university term project at the time, and with only a distant connection to Amboseli National Park.
+The making of White Elephant all began in summer of 2010—this was an animation class term project at the time, with a loose connection to Amboseli National Park.
 The Greater Amboseli ecosystem is a two million-acre area basking in the shadow of Mount Kilimanjaro, bordering southern Kenya and northern Tanzania.
 Amboseli is one of the richest wildlife areas that remain in Africa.
-The only connection with this project was a photograph.
-This is that photograph: this portrait of an elephant was applied as the front orthographic image plane in the making of a three-dimension computer-generated model elephant, for example, for this project.
+The only connection to this animation project was a photograph.
+This is that photograph: this portrait of an elephant was applied as the front orthographic image plane in the making of a three-dimensional computer-generated model elephant, for example, for an animated short.

-In July 2010, entirely coincidentally, wildlife photographer Nick Brandt had returned to Amboseli.
-In much of the previous decade, he had spent many months following the elephants there and, as a result, had the opportunity to come to know some of them intimately.
+This project had not yet begun in July 2010 when, coincidentally, wildlife photographer Nick Brandt had returned to Amboseli.
+For much of the previous decade, Brandt had spent many months following the elephants there and, as a result, had the opportunity to come to know some of them intimately.
 This was one of those elephants: the image is simply striking.
-So much so that this image reference for Ella was immediately identified when a story of a pioneering conservation group, co-founded by a photographer inspired by wildlife in East Africa, featured photography of a similarly striking style.
+So much so that this image was used as reference for Ella, the model elephant, and was immediately recognized when a story of a pioneering conservation group – co-founded by a photographer inspired by wildlife in East Africa – featured photography of a similarly striking style.
 The name of this elephant was Igor.
 He lived largely in Amboseli.
-This photograph was taken in 2007 and indeed the photographer was the very same — the one and only Nick Brandt, now co-founder of Big Life Foundation.
+This photograph was taken in 2007 and indeed the photographer was the very same—the one and only Nick Brandt, now co-founder of Big Life Foundation.
 (This iconic image of Igor is a big part of the visual identity of Big Life Foundation.)
 The one and only Igor was killed by poachers for his ivory in 2009, two years after this photograph was taken.
 He was 49 years of age.
-This project was not yet begun.

 “Elephant Drinking” Amboseli, 2007 (Killed by poachers, 2009) © Nick Brandt [nickbrandt.com]

-The way in which the photography of Nick Brandt has inspired the art of White Elephant is a microcosm of the way in which the wilderness in East Africa has inspired the work of Big Life Foundation.
-Co-founded in 2010 by photographer Nick Brandt, conservationist Richard Bonham, and entrepreneur Tom Hill — Big Life is on the ground in East Africa, partnering with local communities to protect nature for the benefit of all.
+The way in which the photography of Nick Brandt has inspired the art of White Elephant is a microcosm of the way in which the wilderness in East Africa has inspired the work of Big Life Foundation (known as Big Life).
+Co-founded in 2010 by photographer Nick Brandt, conservationist Richard Bonham, and entrepreneur Tom Hill—Big Life is on the ground in East Africa, partnering with local communities to protect nature for the benefit of all.
 For almost a decade, Big Life has collaborated with local communities, partner NGOs, national parks and government agencies to protect over 1.6 million acres of wild lands from deforestation and overgrazing and so on, to sustain the rich wildlife in the Greater Amboseli ecosystem, including one of the last great populations of savanna elephants in Africa.

 In order to protect these elephants, Big Life has become the first organization to establish coordinated anti-poaching operations on both sides of the Kenya-Tanzania border.
 This has laid groundwork for a two-part land management plan, securing the remaining wild habitat areas in the Amboseli ecosystem and working with local communities to protect that land.
 The first part negotiates annual leases to hundreds of owners of 60-acre parcels of land located in the Kimana Corridor.
 These lease payments are intended to limit destructive development of the land, other than that which is compatible with conservation and pastoralism.
 The second involves working with local communities to protect strategically important wildlife corridors as well as valuable grazing lands to the local livestock economy.
 This protection can be achieved through the establishment of conservancies, with income-generating opportunities such as tourism.
 This partnership has pioneered the dangerous game of wildlife protection at Big Life.